graph-guard/ggproxy-docs/docs/configuration.md

 # Configuration

 GraphGuard Proxy expects a specific configuration file structure.
-By default, the configuration directory is located under `/etc/ggproxy` but you can manually change it using `ggproxy server -c <path>`.
+By default, the configuration directory is located under `/etc/ggproxy` but you can manually change it using `ggproxy server -config <path>`.

 ## Ingress & API